fredrikbryntesson/support.vidhance.com/content/android/evaluate.md

     weight: 10
     name: "evaluate"
 ---

+# Introduction
+This section describes how to download and flash the files necessary to evaluate Vidhance Mobile on a Nexus 6 device.

 # Prerequisites
 ## PC
 We recommend using a Ubuntu 14.04 LTS.
 You will need to install ADB and fastboot: